Macro-Deck-App/Macro-Deck/.github/ISSUE_TEMPLATE/plugin-submission.md

 ** Name of the plugin **
 Must match the name in the project properties

+** Author of the plugin **
+The author name that will appear in the package manager

 ** Description of the plugin **
 What can your plugin do?
 A short description 20-30 words